Food and Drug Administration, HHS.

 II.
 Criteria for Voting Members

 The Committee consists of 12 members including the Chair.
 Members and the Chair are selected by the Commissioner or designee from among individuals knowledgeable in the fields of medicine, medical ethics, science, or technology involving the manufacture, evaluation, or use of tobacco products.
-Members are invited to serve for overlapping terms of up to 4 years.
 Almost all non-Federal members of this committee serve as Special Government Employees.
+Members will be invited to serve for terms of up to 4 years.
 The Committee includes nine technically qualified voting members, selected by the Commissioner or designee.
 The nine voting members include seven members who are physicians, dentists, scientists, or health care professionals practicing in the area of oncology, pulmonology, cardiology, toxicology, pharmacology, addiction, or any other relevant specialty.
 The nine voting members also include one member who is an officer or employee of a state or local government or of the Federal Government, and one member who is a representative of the general public.

 III.
 Nomination Procedures

-Any interested person may nominate one or more qualified individuals for membership on the Committee.
+Any interested person may nominate one or more qualified individuals for membership on the advisory committee.
 Self-nominations are also accepted.
 Nominations must include a current, complete résumé or curriculum vitae for each nominee, including current business address and/or home address, telephone number, and email address if available.
-Nominations must also specify the advisory committee for which the nominee is recommended.
+Nominations must also Start Printed Page 70826specify the advisory committee for which the nominee is recommended.
 Nominations must also acknowledge that the nominee is aware of the nomination unless self-nominated.
-FDA will ask potential candidates to provide detailed information concerning such matters as financial holdings, employment, and research grants and/or contracts to permit evaluation of possible sources of conflicts of interest.
+FDA will ask potential candidates to provide detailed information concerning such matters related to financial holdings, employment, and research grants and/or contracts to permit evaluation of possible sources of conflicts of interest.

 This notice is issued under the Federal Advisory Committee Act (5 U.S.C. app.
 2) and 21 CFR part 14, relating to advisory committees.